LuxProvide/QuantumFPGA/docs/compile.md

 ### Emulation

-* FPGA emulation refers to the process of using a software or hardware system to mimic the behavior of an FPGA device.
+* FPGA emulation refers to the process of using a software or hardware system to mimic the behaviour of an FPGA device.
 This is usually done to test, validate, and debug FPGA designs before deploying them on actual hardware.
 The Intel® FPGA emulator runs the code on the host cpu.

 * Emulation is crucial to validate the functionality of your kernel design.